* 12.11.1858 Saint-Petersburg, Russia

 Aleksander Szymkiewicz was born in 1858 in St. Petersburg to a noble Polish family of a Civil lawyer and a descendant of old Cowen County family, Polikarp Szymkiewicz and his wife Emilia-Ana-Maria Gurskalin.
 Szymkiewicz received his secondary education in a German Karl May Gymnasium in Saint-Petersburg.
 He continued his studies in 1879, at the St. Petersburg Academy of Arts, after which he obtained an appointment of the City Architect of Tbilisi and moved to Georgia in 1885.

 Szymkiewicz was the City architect of Tbilisi from 1885 to 1891.
 Between 1897 and 1901 Court Councillor Aleksander Szymkiewicz was elected as a deputy of Tbilisi City Counsil.
 He was also a member of the Society of Encouragement of Fine Arts.
-From 1905 to 1906, aside from his work, he taught at the Academy of Arts of Tbilisi.
+From 1905 to 1906, aside from his work, he taught at the Tbilisi Art School.
 In 1910, a merit-based scholarship has been established in his name.

 Aleksander Szymkiewicz is buried at the Lutheran cemetery of Tbilisi.
 On 16 December of 2011 a symbolic tombstone was erected near the Lutheran Church of the Reconciliation in Tbilisi.

 – “Islamic House,” property of Ekaterine Rotinoff, the wife of Ivan Rotinoff, a first guild merchant, Uznadze street #19, Tbilisi 1885

 – Private house on Petre Didi Street #6 (nowadays Ingorokva Street), Tbilisi, 1886